ChicagoDSA/haymarket/README.md

           en: Use Markdown *styling*
           url:
             en: another-page

-join:
-  text:
-    en: Join DSA
-  link: # Override DSA national link
-    en:
 ```

-3. Rebuild your site.
+2. Rebuild your site.
 You have a nav!

 ### Use collections to manage related content